replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-port-ls.md

 # cluster port ls

-List cluster ports for a cluster
+List cluster ports for a cluster.

 ## Usage